Milad244/QuickTTS/README.md

 # QuickTTS

-Download: Just download the DIST folder and run quick_tts.exe
+Download: Just download everything and then go into the DIST folder and run quick_tts.exe

 QuickTTS: This is a text to speech app.